 Improve Your Creativity and Leadership Skills through Journaling

-Do you devote time to truly get to know yourself?
+Do you devote time to getting to know yourself truly?
 One of the first critical aspects that creativity and leadership have in common is that they stem from self-knowledge.
-Being aware of your competencies, your abilities and your areas of improvement will help you detect obstacles and prepare for them.
+Being aware of your competencies, abilities, and areas of improvement will help you detect obstacles and prepare for them.
 That, in turn, will make you more resilient and allow you to lead an integrated life:

 So, how does one know oneself?
-Self-awareness, according to Bill George, “is the foundation of authenticity.
-It’s the ability to see yourself clearly, to recognise and understand your moods, emotions and drives, as well as the impact you have on others.”
+According to Bill George, self-awareness “is the foundation of authenticity.
+It’s the ability to see yourself clearly, recognize and understand your moods, emotions, and drives, as well as your impact on others.”
 That way, you can find your sweet spot, the intersection of your intrinsic motivations and strengths.
-Being here makes us feel inspired to do great things and confident to accomplish them.
+Being here inspires us to do great things and gives us confidence in our ability to accomplish them.

-We are all human.
-So we have weaknesses and make mistakes.
-John Whitmore said that “coaching focuses on future possibilities, not past mistakes.”
-Yet, there is a huge value on reflection and introspection in life: that’s how the decision to become a leader is made (remember: leadership is a decision: leaders are made).
+We are all human, so we have weaknesses and make mistakes.
+John Whitmore said, “Coaching focuses on future possibilities, not past mistakes.”
+Yet, reflection and introspection are highly valued in life; that’s how the decision to become a leader is made (remember: leadership is a decision; leaders are made).

-Today, to get to know yourself better, I will share with you how you can improve your creativity and leadership skills through journaling.
-To try this out I highly recommend that you have completed the 3 creative morning rituals I have already shared with you.
+Today, to get to know yourself better, I will share how you can improve your creativity and leadership skills through journaling.
+I highly recommend you complete the three creative morning rituals I have shared to try this out.

-So, you’ve done your morning fun thing (was it dancing this time?), then you’ve meditated a bit, and now you’re sitting with your not-so-brand-new notepad, this post, and a pen (what colour is it? do you like it?).
+So, you’ve done your morning fun thing (was it dancing this time?), then you’ve meditated a bit, and now you’re sitting with your not-so-brand-new notepad, this post, and a pen (what color is it?
+Do you like it?).
 Now, let’s get to it!

-After meditation, are there still some intrusive ideas, to-dos or thoughts flying around your brain?
-Instead of repressing them, jot them down very quickly, so you know what they are and why are they worrying you or simply on your mind.
+After meditation, are there still some intrusive ideas, to-dos, or thoughts flying around your brain?
+Instead of repressing them, jot them down quickly so you know what they are, why they are worrying you, or simply on your mind.
 There.
 Solved.
 You’ll deal with that later.
-That will hopefully soothe your brain and it’s a good start towards clearing your mind.
+Hopefully, That will soothe your brain and will be a good start towards clearing your mind.

 A (work) week to self-knowledge*